Recommended Side Trips in Manaslu Trek

 Manaslu Base Camp - climbers pitched tents and set the colorful prayers flags for good luck and successful summit of the mountain

-Hiking to MBC at the altitude of 4900 meters from Sama Gaon takes full day for round.
+Hiking to MBC at the altitude of 4900 meters from Sama Gaon takes full day for a round.
 During the climbing seasons, the place is packed with tents, equipment, guides, porters and expedition members either anxious before the climb or exhausted after a climb.
 The steep climb from Sama Gaon takes about 4-5 hours.
-The trail has a short start in the forest then becomes exposed on the steep slope above Samagaon north of the impressive Manaslu glacier.
-As you gain altitude the scenery becomes more and more spectacular – the glacier just nearby, the turquoise lake beneath, and mountains as far as the eye can see.
+The trail has a short start in the forest and then becomes exposed on the steep slope above Samagaon, north of the impressive Manaslu glacier.
+As you gain altitude, the scenery becomes more and more spectacular – the glacier just nearby, the turquoise lake beneath, and mountains as far as the eye can see.
 The last part of the climb is the steepest on a slippery trail on a narrow moraine.
 Beside the experience of seeing the camp activity and meeting climbers, the surrounding mountain scenery is breath taking.
-Although there are some glacier based water sources on the way, carry enough water with you.
+Although there are some glacier-based water sources on the way, carry enough water with you.
 Then descend to Samagaon takes about 3 hours.

 Rui La, Nepal –Tibet border (4998m, 16593ft.)